 And the future?

-Well according to a recent Forrester report, general adoption of AI across the board, not just chatbots is only measured at around 20%, but Oracle published a report that vastly countered that figure at around 80% of brands stating they would adopt chatbots.
-This was also backed up by business insider.
+Well according to a recent Forrester report, the general adoption of AI across the board, not just chatbots is only measured at around 20%, but Oracle published a report that vastly countered that figure at around 80% of brands stating they would adopt chatbots.
+This was also backed up by Business Insider.